Fart Lover Supreme - Donald Rump - E-Book

 Quickly the Taco Bell staff complied, for who wanted to be on the wrong end of that Howitzer of a derriere?

-And when Murray’s ill-advised hand found Kimmy’s last Doritos Locos Taco, he was blasted to another world, beyond the glass window he found himself flying through.
-Through all of the surgeries and the full body cast mounted to his body that would follow, he never let go of that taco.
-It would eventually mold and decay and stink to high heaven but it was his—the one thing he deprived Kimberly Grant of.
+And when Murray’s ill-advised hand found Kimmy’s last Doritos Locos Taco, he was blasted to another world, beyond the glass window he now found himself flying through.
+Through all of the surgeries and full body cast mounted to his body that would follow, he never let go of that taco.
+It would eventually mold and decay and stink to high heaven but it was his—the one thing he had deprived Kimberly Grant of.

 Once again Murray found himself alone with her one afternoon.
 He wanted to scream, but it hurt just to breathe.
 Still, she was just as cute as he remembered, and with her outstretched hand perhaps they could be friends, after all.
 “Sure, why not?”
 He leaned forward as best he could.